-These terms and conditions are to be agreed by parents or guardians when they accept an offer of an enrolment for a student at Matrix Education.
-These terms and conditions supersede any prior agreements you may have entered into with us for our services.
+These terms and conditions are to be agreed by parents or guardians when they accept an offer of an enrolment for a student at Matrix Education for ‘Live’ and ‘On Campus’ course (“course”).
+These terms and conditions supersede any prior agreements you may had entered into with us for our services in similar nature.

 Capitalised expressions are defined in Schedule 1 to this agreement.